k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 Following this procedure, when the `k2space.sh` script runs, the expected file will have already been loaded on the local machine and will not need to be downloaded from the Internet.

 Here is the flow:

+1. Pull the desired Image tag:

+`docker pull docker.share.cloud.k2view.com/k2view/fabric-studio:8.1.7_22`

-1. Save / compress the desired Image tag:
+2. Save / compress the desired Image tag:

 `docker save docker.share.cloud.k2view.com/k2view/fabric-studio:8.1.7_22 | gzip > k2view_fabric-studio_8.1.7_22.tar.gz`

-2. Copy the `k2view_fabric-studio_8.1.7_22.tar.gz` file to the target machine.
+3. Copy the `k2view_fabric-studio_8.1.7_22.tar.gz` file to the target machine.

-3. On the target machine, load the image locally:
+4. On the target machine, load the image locally:

 `docker load -i k2view_fabric-studio_8.1.7_22.tar.gz`

 Doing this before you run the first `k2space.sh` command ensures the file will be present on your system to create your first space and avoids downloading the file from the Internet.

-4. Use similar procedures to obtain the following:
+5. Use similar procedures to obtain the following:

 * Traefik Reverse Proxy: